asreview/synergy-dataset/README.md

 ### CSV files

 For CSV files, the software accepts a set of predetermined labels in line with the ones used in RIS files.
-The most commonly used ones are: id, authors, date, title, keywords and abstract.
+The most commonly used ones are: "id", "authors", "date", "title", "keywords" and "abstract".
 To indicate labelling decisions, one can use "included" or "label_included".

 In general, the following column names are recognized (based on https://pypi.org/project/RISparser/):